jfveronelli/sqink/README.md

 - Filters list of notes by tag or by any word.
 - Able to add a photo per note.

-Even though it is was not conceived as a journal application, the Dropbox synchronization feature is compatible with [Narrate](https://play.google.com/store/apps/details?id=com.datonicgroup.narrate.app) for Android and [Day One](http://dayoneapp.com/) for Mac/iOS.

 ## Screenshots